coolcut/2020.fruechtl.me/journal/big-sur-design-vol-1.md

 In the end, it arguably makes everything more similar which has its pros but also rapidly can bring up different other problems like usability and fast recognition — similar to the [latest redesign of the Google products](https://twitter.com/danidonovan/status/1322356167063031814).

-I want to close this segment with a [Twitter Thread from Craig Hockenberry](https://twitter.com/chockenberry/status/1328392677717512192) which highlights a similar question and the new [App Icon from Sketch](https://twitter.com/gavmn/status/1329079284036562945), which I quite like.
+I want to close this segment with a [Twitter thread from Craig Hockenberry](https://twitter.com/chockenberry/status/1328392677717512192) which highlights a similar question.

 ## System preferences
 During the following sections (including the next volumes), I will go through some examples and highlight questions and decisions that are not clear to me in Big Sur.
 All examples have one screenshot made in Catalina (left) and one made in Big Sur (right) to underline the differences.